Yandex Cloud

 --memory-spill-ratio=<MEMORY_SPILL_RATIO_parameter_value>

 When creating a resource group, just specify the value of the CPU_RATE_LIMIT parameter.
-For the other parameters, the default settings will be applied.
+The other parameters will be set to defaults.

 You can replace --cluster-id with --cluster-name.
 You can get the cluster ID and name with the list of clusters in the folder.